Dhandeep10/EPL/README.md

-Sure, here's a README file template for your project:

----

 # English Premier League Prediction (EPL Prediction)

 This project aims to predict English Premier League (EPL) football match outcomes using data scraped from fbref.com.